flype44/VControl/DOCUMENTATION.md

 The purpose of `VControl` is to bring some valuable informations and controls over the `Vampire` boards.

-This article describe all the commands provided in the `VControl` program.
+This article describes all the commands provided in the `VControl` program.

 It always refers to the latest version.
 Take care using latest version in your scripts.